 Southern District Health Board is committed to providing quality health care services to the community we serve.

-Feedback brochures are available in all wards and departments or use the online form further down this page.
+Feedback brochures are available in all wards and departments or use the online feedback form (follow link or see form further down this page).

 Southern District Health Board